juliangav/www.julian.is/site/content/articles/2018-08-28-server-side-split-testing.md

 ---
 title: "Getting Started With Server-Side Split Testing"
 description:  When to use it, when to avoid it, and setting up your testing stack.
-tags: [ABtest, JAMstack, CRO, WebPerf, StaticWebsites]
+tags: [ABtest, JAMstack, WebPerf, StaticWebsites, CRO]
 lastmod: 2018-10-28
 date: "2018-10-28"
 time: 5 Minutes